surister/blog/content/blog/understanding-partitioned-tables-cratedb.md

 The phrase I said that I think sparked the most confusion was: "In CrateDB a partition is the specialization of a shard(s), by the user specifying a 'rule' to route records/rows into a shard(s)".

-In this article, we will try to understand sharding and partitioning in CrateDB.
+In this article, I will try to shed some light on what sharding and partitioning is in CrateDB, a feature that's used to maximize read operations performance.

 ## [The storage model]{ .text-red .text-h4 }
 To understand why a partition is a [specialized]{.fm} shard, we first need to understand the storage